jveilleux/FarmFreshWeb/hub-faqs.md

 #### What is involved in being a food hub?

-Food hubs come in many different shapes and sizes, and include farmers markets, food coops, buying groups, farm gate stalls, CSA schemes and more.
+Food hubs come in many different shapes and sizes, and include farmers markets, food coops, buying groups, farm gate stalls and more.
 You can chose how you want to run your hub, but essentially a food hub sources and sells to its community.
 Each hub is configured differently, and each chooses who they will source from, who their customers will be, how delivery or collection will be organised, payment methods, mark ups, fees etc.

 #### What's the difference between the FFW and other online store options?